Mexico road trip – The plan

 And what good trip WOULD go completely as planned?
 That would totally remove the sense of adventure!

-The road trip reality – Sonora Sojourn
+The reality – Sonora Mexico road trip

 Sonora Sojourn